RNKushwaha/coolbox/README.md

 coolbox
 =======
+Version **1.0.2** released on 5th jan, 2015.

-Current version is **1.0.1** released on *3rd Jan, 2015*.
+Previous version was **1.0.1** released on *3rd Jan, 2015*.
 Initial release was _1.0.0_ on 7th October, 2014.
 I want to add following features to [coolBox](http://aryan022.byethost13.com/coolwidgets/coolbox/) for my daily task which often requires when developing websites and web apps.

 It takes a lot of time to search, test every plugin, make compatible to use one of them from a tons of plugins, remove jQuery conflicts when using with severals third party plugins and to add new features as client demands.
 These are below--